flowtsohg/mdx-m3-viewer/README.md

 To minify the resulting JavaScript, use the [Google Closure compiler](https://developers.google.com/closure/compiler/).
 Both options can be disabled or enabled in compiler.rb.

-Note: you must run compiler.rb to get a working file, since there are broken files that must be concatenated to form valid JavaScript files (look at before.js and after.js files to understand what I mean).

 A live version can be seen on [Hiveworkshop](http://www.hiveworkshop.com) for which this viewer was made, here are two examples:
 * [Warcraft 3's Azura Dragon](http://www.hiveworkshop.com/model_viewer/?q=Units/Creeps/AzureDragon/AzureDragon.mdx)
 * [Starcraft 2's Baneling](http://www.hiveworkshop.com/model_viewer/?q=Assets/units/zerg/baneling/baneling.m3)